panpf/zoomimage/docs/scrollbar.md

   horizontal
   scroll bar and the width for the vertical scroll bar.
 * `margin: Dp = 6.dp`: The distance of the scroll bar from the edge, which defaults to 6 dp.
+* `enabledWindowInsets: Boolean = false`: Whether to enable WindowInsets, default is false

 compose: